Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Napa Cabbage From Seed

-You can direct sow your in your garden in the spring after your last frost date.
+You can direct sow your seeds in your garden in the spring after your last frost date.
 Plant them ¼ inch deep and 6 inches apart.
 In the fall, you can sow seeds 6 weeks before your first frost with the same ¼ inch depth and 6 inch spacing.
 The seeds will germinate quickly, within 3 – 4 days.
 When the seedlings are about 2 inches tall, thin them to 12 – 18 inches apart.
-You can add the thinnings to a salad. seeds
+You can add the thinnings to a salad.

 You can also start seeds indoors for spring planting 4 – 6 weeks before your first frost.
 Plant the seeds ¼ inch deep in containers.
 Germination will be quick, 3 – 4 days.
 You can plant your seedlings outdoors in your garden after your last frost.
 Space them 12 – 18 inches apart.